cloudboss/keights/README.md

 k8s-ami-core
 =========

-A role to install Kubernetes components on an EC2 instance, for the purpose of creating an AMI.
+An Ansible role to install Kubernetes components on an EC2 instance, for the purpose of creating an AMI.

 Requirements
 ------------